sdncoder/sdncoder/README.md

 * The CI/CD pipeline should be the only way to deploy network equipment to production.
 * The Network CI (integration) uses the version control build of main-->branch-->review-->merge.
 * The Network CD (delviery and deployment) has limitations in network engineering as a "test" production network is non-existent.
-`Continuous Delivery - automate the test, Robot Framework or Python scripting for FMEA testing`
+>_Continuous Delivery - automate the test._
-`Continuous Deployment -
+>_Continuous Deployment - auotmation production deployment._

+ continuous deployment (automate production deployment)
+* there is no manual gate at the stage - developed test automation is needed

 [network CI/CD](https://github.com/sdncoder/network-ci-cd)
 _ansible playbooks for network automation_